-I am a fully qualified Integrative Counsellor and have experience of working with both adults and children.
+I am a fully qualified INTEGRATIVE COUNSELLOR and SUPERVISOR and have experience of working with ADULTS.
+CHILDREN GROUPS and COUPLES.

 Therapy is a very personal process and many of us go through times in our lives where we need extra help and support.
 Sometimes it is necessary to talk about painful feelings or difficult situations or sometimes both.
 It is not always possible to talk to family members or friends.

 As a counsellor I aim to offer a warm, safe and non-judgemental space for you to explore any issues/dilemma’s that may be important, upsetting or distressing to you at this present time.

 I work as an integrative counsellor, which means that I combine ideas and insights drawn from different counselling theories in order to tailor my counselling sessions to the needs of the individual.

 This approach supports my philosophy that each person is unique and therefore no one approach suits all.
 I believe that we all have the answers inside ourselves.
 We are our own specialists and have the potential for growth and change.

 My WHALLEY therapy room sits within the private grounds of Whalley Abbey.